 When Is Kidney transplantation required?

 Nephrons are the structural and functional unit of the kidney.
 Nephrons are the functional units in the kidney that are responsible for filtering the blood and removing waste through urine.
 The kidney has millions of nephrons that work continuously to filter waste.
 There is a reduction in the capacity of nephrons to filter blood because of various reasons.
-If the kidney function or the capacity of nephrons is reduced by almost 90 percent and is still progressive, the patient is said to suffer from end-stage renal disease.
+If the kidney function or the capacity of nephrons is reduced by almost 90% and is still progressive, the patient is said to suffer from end-stage renal disease.
 A kidney transplant is required in cases where the patient suffers from end-stage renal disease and is on dialysis, whether hemodialysis or peritoneal dialysis.
 Kidney transplantation may also be opted by the patient who has a progressive end-stage renal disease but is not on dialysis.
 Such type of kidney transplantation is known as pre-emptive kidney transplantation.
-The end-stage renal disease requires kidney transplantation because through dialysis only the blood gets filtered, however, other functions of the kidney such as activation of Vitamin D, production of hormone and regulation of blood pressure are still abnormal.
+The end-stage renal disease requires kidney transplantation because through dialysis only the blood gets filtered, however, other functions of the kidney such as activation of Vitamin D, production of hormones and regulation of blood pressure are still abnormal.

 What are the causes of Kidney Failure?